Renaldas0/Hackolanterns-Halloween-Game/README.md

 ### Benefits

-Entertains the user and improves their knowledge through answering the questions
+Entertains the user and improve their knowledge through answering the questions

 # Tech